juliansommer/workout-track/README.md

 - make it a pwa
 - continue putting all fetching in server folder, split out functions into seperate files
-- stop using Database type as for the most part the types dont align as im only getting specific fields
 - pages

   - view individual workout page